Skip to content

 They actually benefited tremendously as mortgage indexes hit all-time lows, assuming they kept their homes and their original mortgages.

-Of course, this isn’t for the faint of heart, and the way things are looking at the moment, interest rates seem unlikely to go much lower.
+Of course, this isn’t for the faint of heart, and the way things are looking at the moment, interest rates seem unlikely to go a lot lower.

 Still, this is one way to potentially lower your interest rate without refinancing.
 Or doing anything at all.